mozilla-l10n/documentation/tools/webdashboards/add_new_file.md

     ...
 ```

-We need to set this file as `critical` only for French and German, `opt-in` for other locales.
+You need to set this file as `critical` only for French and German, `opt-in` for other locales.
 Again, files are usually in alphabetical order:
 ```PHP
 $lang_flags['www.mozilla.org'] = [
     'download.lang'                           => [ 'critical' => ['all'] ],